guifi/guifi-cxoln/README.md

 ## Languages

-The text of the CXOLN license is available in:
+The CXOLN license is available in:

 + [Català](CXOLN.ca_ES.md)

-## Help translate

-Don't see your language?
+## Don't see your language?

 You can help!

-Choose one of the following:
+Either:

 + join us at https://www.transifex.com/xoln-guifinet/guifinet-xoln/ and contribute translations.